 1985 - 1992 Community Services Victoria

 1992 - 1995 Health and Community Services

 2015 - Department of Health & Human Services

-Sources used to compile this entry: 'Submission 68', in Commonwealth Contribution to Former Forced Adoption Policies and Practices: submissions received by the Committee, Commonwealth of Australia, 2011, http://www.aph.gov.au/Parliamentary_Business/Committees/Senate/Community_Affairs/Completed_inquiries/2010-13/commcontribformerforcedadoption/submissions; Public Record Office Victoria, Adoption and wardship (1864-1961): records of children in state care, Government of Victoria, 2018, https://prov.vic.gov.au/explore-collection/explore-topic/adoption-and-wardship-1864-1961.
+Sources used to compile this entry: 'Submission 68', in Commonwealth Contribution to Former Forced Adoption Policies and Practices: submissions received by the Committee, Commonwealth of Australia, 2011, http://www.aph.gov.au/Parliamentary_Business/Committees/Senate/Community_Affairs/Completed_inquiries/2010-13/commcontribformerforcedadoption/submissions; Public Record Office Victoria, Adoption, Ward of State and Care Leaver records, Government of Victoria, 2020, https://prov.vic.gov.au/explore-collection/explore-topic/adoption-ward-state-and-care-leaver-records.